joekariuki/deep-research-agent/README.md

 ## Overview

-Deep Research Agent is a multi-agent system that automates the entire research workflow:
+Deep Research is a multi-agent system that automates the entire research workflow:

 1. **Planning**: An AI planner agent analyzes your query and creates a strategic search plan
 2. **Searching**: Multiple web searches are performed in parallel based on the plan